Drosera x obovata 'Ivan's Paddle'

 Media moisture:

 keep saturated or very moist.
-Can also handle waterlogged media.
+Also does well in waterlogged soil.

 Humidity